mmistakes/minimal-mistakes/_drafts/project-loom.md

 15:08:37.142 [thread-2] INFO in.rcard.virtual.threads.App - VirtualThread[#23,thread-2]/runnable@ForkJoinPool-1-worker-2 | Hey, my name is thread-2
 ```

 Nice.
 So, is it a good idea to use `ThreadLocal` with virtual threads?
 Well, no, it isn't.
 The reason is that virtual threads can be a lot, and each virtual thread will have its own `ThreadLocal`.
 This means that the memory footprint of the application will be very high.
-Moreover, in a on-thread-per-request scenario, the `ThreadLocal` will be useless, since it shouldn't be any sharing of data between different requests.
+Moreover, in a one-thread-per-request scenario, the `ThreadLocal` will be useless since there shouldn't be any data sharing between different requests.

-However, there could be some scenario where the use of something similar to `ThreadLocal` could be useful.
-For this reason, in Java 20, there will be introduced [scoped values](https://openjdk.org/jeps/429), which enable the sharing of immutable data within and across threads.
+However, some scenarios could be where using something similar to `ThreadLocal` could be helpful.
+For this reason, Java 20, there will be introduced [scoped values](https://openjdk.org/jeps/429), which enable the sharing of immutable data within and across threads.
 However, this is a topic for another article.

 ## 9. Conclusions